QuentinRougemont/genome_annotation/README.md

 # minimal input data needed:

-* 2 genomes to annotate :
+* 2 genomes (**fasta files**) to annotate :

-	* with OR without RNAseq
+	* with OR without RNAseq (i.e. short read from Illumina, sinle-end or paired-end)

 * OR **2 genomes** already annotated with their corresponding **gtf** files

 these must correspond to each haplotype you'd like to compare

 * If annotation is required then the following data are recquired:

+	* a list of protein from the same or closely related species in fasta format

+	* if possible a custom database of TE for the TE annotation steps

 	* a lineage name for busco evaluation of the genome annotation quality.